Cloud8/Metablock/Readme.md

   [<code>abd -crawl -test</code>] : get some URIs based on enumeration query.

-  [<code>abd -crawl -dump</code>] : dump a random resource

-  [<code>abd -crawl -dump *resource*</code>] : dump a specific resource

   [<code>abd -crawl -test *resource*</code>] : index and transform resource

   [<code>abd -crawl *resource*</code>] : index, transform and write resource

 ### Collaboration

   We're *open to pull requests*!
-If you'd like to collaborate, offer feedback, know better english or best of all - better code, feel free to make use of the issues section on this github repository.
+If you'd like to collaborate, offer feedback, know better english or better code, feel free to make use of the issues section on this github repository.

 ____________________________________________________________________________